thecryptoeditor/fuelbuddy-experiment/README.md

 - TailwindCSS: A utility-first CSS framework packed with classes that help you design without leaving your HTML.
 - Firebase: Platform developed by Google for creating mobile and web applications.
 - Pinia: Intuitive, type safe, light and flexible Store for Vue using the Composition API.
+- Axios: For better and seemless interface and functionality
+- pinia-plugin-persistedstate: For persistence of store data throughtout the application

  # Installation